lamessad/MRLOVA/README.md

 **2. Harmonize Data:**

-- Check the allele frequencies of palindromic SNPs.
+- Check the alleles and effects between the exposure and outcome studies.
 - Flip the sign of `betaY` if the effect allele in the exposure study differs from the effect allele in the outcome study.

 **3. Standardize data:**

-- Standardize the summary statistics before performing the MR analysis. he summary statistics are standardized as z-statistics and then rescaled by the sample size for both continuous and binary traits.
+- Standardize the summary statistics before performing the MR analysis.
+  The summary statistics are standardized as z-statistics and then rescaled by the sample size for both continuous and binary traits.

 **4. Perform MR Analysis:**